Guardians/Conservators

 • You may want to consider:

-• Choosing different guardians for each child based on who they are closest to or would be best for them, but being aware of the effects of separating them and how to minimize those effects;
+• Choosing different guardians for each child based on who they are closest to or would be best for them;

 • How the guardian’s age and situation in life would affect their role;